jbcodeforce/yarfba/docs/serverless/apigtw.md

 It supports hundred of thousands of concurrent API calls.
 It can even cache backend response (at the stage level) to reduce calls to backend to improve request latency.
 Only GET methods are cached.

-APIs are deployed to "Stages" (dev, prod...).
+APIs are deployed to "Stages" (e.g. dev, prod...).
 Stage can be rolled back as there is an history of each deployment.

 API Gateway is not for authentication, and it uses standard capabilities (Mutual TLS, JWT) or different services for authorization: Cognito user pools, resources policies, WAF, lambda authorizer...